markcot/pands-problem-set/README.md

-I did a google search and found the website https://anh.cs.luc.edu/python/hands-on/3.1/handsonHtml/io.html I adapted the code on the page for the 'input()' function and the data type 'int' so that the program requested the user to enter an integar.
+I did a google search and found the website https://anh.cs.luc.edu/python/hands-on/3.1/handsonHtml/io.html I adapted the code on the page for the 'input()' function and the data type 'int' so that the program requested the user to enter an integer.

-I found that as I specified an integar type input, if the user entered a string or float the program would automatically give an error so I decided that I didn't need to write a test loop if the number entered was not an integer.
+I found that as I specified an integer type input, if the user entered a string or float the program would automatically give an error so I decided that I didn't need to write a test loop if the number entered was not an integer.
-However I didn't want a negative or zero integar so I wrote a loop to give an error message if a number less than 1 was entered and to keep requesting a positive integar.
+However I didn't want a negative or zero integer so I wrote a loop to give an error message if a number less than 1 was entered and to keep requesting a positive integer.

-I wanted to keep the variables used to a minimum so I did not want to use a counter variable as discussed in the GMIT Janu 2019 lecture notes.
+I wanted to keep the variables used to a minimum so I did not want to use a counter variable as discussed in the GMIT January 2019 lecture notes.
 Instead I decided that as I didn't need to output the value of the entered variable 'i' at the end of the program, I could just use a loop to count down from the value of 'i' to 0 and keep adding the value of 'i' to the total variable 'sum'.